Rodalies de Catalunya

-Most part of the system is the precursor of several commuter and regional lines running on the Iberian gauge mainline network in Catalonia, which were formerly under the administration of the Spanish government.
-On 1 January 2010, as a result of the transfer of the administration of the Cercanías commuter rail system for Barcelona, known in Catalan as Rodalies Barcelona, the system was renamed "Rodalies de Catalunya".
+Most of the system is the precursor of several commuter and regional lines running on the Iberian gauge mainline network in Catalonia, which were formerly under the administration of the Spanish government.
+On 1 January 2010, as a result of the transfer of the administration of the Cercanías commuter railway system for Barcelona, known in Catalan as Rodalies Barcelona, the system was renamed "Rodalies de Catalunya".
 One year later, Renfe's regional rail services within Catalonia were included in the system after their administration had also been transferred.
 In 2014, two new commuter rail services in Camp de Tarragona and the Girona area were created as part of the system on 20 and 24 March, respectively.

-Rodalies de Catalunya, especially its Barcelona commuter rail service, has been criticised for its high number of incidents, normally resulting in delays, though some minor accidents involving injuries have also occurred.
+Rodalies de Catalunya, especially its Barcelona commuter railway service, has been criticised for its high number of incidents, normally resulting in delays, though some minor accidents involving injuries have also occurred.
 The Catalan government has pointed out as their main cause poor investment in the system's infrastructure, which is owned by Adif, a public agency of the Spanish government in charge of conventional (non-high-speed) rail infrastructure in the country.

 Current system

-Barcelona commuter rail service
+Barcelona commuter railway service

-Rodalies de Catalunya's Barcelona commuter rail service consists of eight lines serving a large part of the Barcelona metropolitan area, even extending out of its limits in some cases.
-Regardless of the Vic–Latour-de-Carol portion, it runs on 467 km of railway lines and has 109 stations in 77 municipalities, accounting for a population of 4.7 million.
-It is calculated that the service has a daily ridership of 350,000 travelers and, according to 2016 figures, an annual ridership of 108.3 million.
+Rodalies de Catalunya's Barcelona commuter railway service consists of eight lines serving a large part of the Barcelona metropolitan area, even extending out of its limits in some cases.
+Excluding the Vic–Latour-de-Carol portion, it runs on 467 km of railway lines and has 109 stations in 77 municipalities, accounting for a population of 4.7 million.
+It is calculated that the service has a daily ridership of 350,000 travellers and, according to 2016 figures, an annual ridership of 108.3 million.